-Kelly C. Allison, Ph.D. is an Assistant Professor of Psychology in Psychiatry at the Perelman School of Medicine at the University of Pennsylvania and Director of Education at the Center for Weight and Eating Disorders.
-She received her B.A. from the University of Notre Dame in 1995 and her M.A. and Ph.D. from Miami University in 1997 and 2000, respectively.
+Kelly C. Allison, Ph.D. is an Associate Professor of Psychology in Psychiatry at the Perelman School of Medicine at the University of Pennsylvania and Director of Clinical Services at the Center for Weight and Eating Disorders.
+She received her B.A. from the University of Notre Dame and her M.A. and Ph.D. from Miami University.

-Dr. Allison is a Fellow of the Academy for Eating Disorders and a member of the Obesity Society and the American Psychological Association.
-She has published over 80 peer-reviewed papers and chapters, and two books.
+Dr. Allison is a Fellow of the Academy for Eating Disorders and a member of the Obesity Society.
+She has published 100 peer-reviewed papers and chapters, and two books.